 Staff applied Discharger conduct factors similar to those applied for the non-discharge violations occurring over this period.

 Culpability: The culpability multiplier ranges between 0.75 and 1.5, with a higher multiplier for intentional misconduct and gross negligence, a lower multiplier for more simple negligence, and a neutral assessment of 1 where a permittee is determined to have acted as a reasonable and prudent person would have.
 In staff’s November 19, 2018 email proposing an inspection during the week of November 26, staff included information about the weather forecast for November 19-24, indicating that several days of rain were likely.
-In addition, staff from the City had inspected the Site on October 29, 2018 and November 5 and 19, 2019, informing the Discharger of deficiencies in its storm water pollution prevention measures.
-One would expect that a reasonable and prudent person would have corrected the reported deficiencies in its BMPs in preparation for the predicted rainfall events and the proposed inspection by Regional Water Board staff.
+In addition, staff from the City had inspected the Site on October 29, 2018, November 5, and November 19, 2019, informing the Discharger of deficiencies in its storm water pollution prevention measures.
+A reasonable and prudent person would have corrected the reported deficiencies in its BMPs in preparation for the predicted rainfall events and the proposed inspection by Regional Water Board staff.
 Nevertheless, during the November 29, 2018 inspection, staff identified hundreds of instances of inadequate sediment and erosion control measures, and staff observed evidence of gross sediment discharges to receiving waters.

 On December 3, 2018, staff notified the Discharger of the turbidity exceedances measured during the November 29 inspection and staff directed the Discharger to begin conducting receiving water monitoring.
 On December 7, 2018, staff and Discharger representatives visited the Site together to identify appropriate monitoring locations, and the Discharger began collecting water quality samples on December 17, 2018.

 Staff subsequently memorialized the monitoring locations in the December 28, 2018, 13267 Order and NOV.
 From December 17, 2018 onward, the Discharger collected numerous water quality samples and measurements.
 Additionally, the Discharger was submitting its monitoring reports that showed turbidity exceedances.
-A reasonable and prudent person would have implemented more BMPs and ensured they were functioning throughout the Site to meet the turbidity water quality objective.
+In May 2019, exceedances of the Basin Plan turbidity objective were recorded/reported at one or more locations on three separate days, with exceedances ranging from 82 to 783 percent above background.
+A reasonable and prudent person would not have removed BMPs, would have implemented more BMPs, as required by the CGP, and ensured they were functioning throughout the Site to meet the turbidity water quality objective.

-The Discharger’s conduct in this regard from November 2018 to February 2019 appears to be grossly negligent as it repeatedly failed to take reasonable and prudent steps to effectively implement BMPs and to reduce impacts to water quality in spite of the continued communications from Regional Water Board and City staff of deficient BMPs and continued exceedances of the turbidity water quality objective.
+The Discharger’s conduct in this regard from November 2018 to May 2019 appears to be grossly negligent as it repeatedly failed to take reasonable and prudent steps to effectively implement BMPs and to reduce impacts to water quality in spite of the continued communications from Regional Water Board and City staff of deficient BMPs and continued exceedances of the turbidity water quality objective.
 Accordingly, a value of 1.4 is appropriate for this factor.